The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 {}

-\lvlonesection{Performance} \editor{Giuliana} During the first 1.5 years of data taking (2019-2020) with the complete \acrshort{SVD} installed, Belle II has collected approximately 70 fb$^{-1}$ integrated luminosity at the $\Upsilon(4S)$ resonance.
+\lvlonesection{Performance} \editor{Giuliana} During the first 1.5 years of data taking (2019-2020) with the complete \acrshort{SVD} installed, Belle II has collected approximately \qty{70}{fb^{-1}} integrated luminosity at the $\Upsilon(4S)$ resonance.
 These data are used to characterize the performance of the SVD, and confirm the excellent behaviour of all the 172 SVD sensors, with stable performance in time.
 The performance of the SVD is studied in all the aspects outlined in the description of software and reconstruction in chapter~\ref{sec:software_offline}.
-Unless otherwise indicated, we use candidate hadronic events, defined by the requirement of at least four reconstructed tracks from the \acrfull{IP}.
+Unless otherwise indicated, candidate hadronic events are used, defined by the requirement of at least four reconstructed tracks from the \acrshort{IP}.

-As a starting point, in section~\ref{sec:C9_cluster_charge} we consider \gls{cluster}s of adjacent strips associated to tracks.
+As a starting point, in section~\ref{sec:C9_cluster_charge} \gls{cluster}s of adjacent strips associated to tracks are considered.
 Their total collected charge, normalized to the track length across the \acrshort{DSSD} sensor, is compared with the expectations for the two sensor sides.

-The strip noise (section~\ref{sec:C9_strip_noise}) is dominated by the capacitive input load to the front-end APV25 ASICs; it gives a very good signal-to-noise ratio, ranging between 13 and 30 (section~\ref{sec:C9_SNR}), confirming the success of the novel \gls{origami} chip-on-sensor concept in the SVD design (section~\ref{sec:C2_design}).
+The strip noise (section~\ref{sec:C9_strip_noise}) is dominated by the capacitive input load to the front-end APV25 ASICs; it gives a very good signal to noise ratio, ranging between 13 and 30 (section~\ref{sec:C9_SNR}), confirming the success of the novel \gls{origamischeme} in the SVD design (section~\ref{sec:C2_design}).

 Section~\ref{sec:C9_hit_efficiency} describes the evaluation of \gls{hit} efficiency using reconstructed tracks.
 A few sensors have localized defects; in general the efficiency per sensor is above $99\%$, being continuously monitored by \acrshort{DQM} software.